 Use correct termination for all TAP signals

 TCK should be terminated with a 68 Ω resistor and a 100 pF capacitor in series to ground, placed as close as possible to where the signal enters the final device in the chain.
 TDI and TMS should be pulled to the power rail with 10 kΩ resistors.
-TDO should be pulled to the power rail with a 10 kΩ resistor and have a 22 Ω series resistor fitted near to the final device in the chain.
+Each device’s TDO should be pulled to the power rail with a 10 kΩ resistor, and a 22 Ω series resistor should be fitted on the TDO of the final device in the chain, close to its pin.
 It is also recommended that a 10 kΩ pull-down resistor be added to the nTRST line to avoid floating inputs.

 Multiple JTAG Chains

 It may be necessary to have some devices directly connected to their own connectors for debug purposes during development or programming.
 Adding the option to link these connectors into a single chain for manufacturing test maybe beneficial and reduce both BOM (Bill of Materials) and handling costs during production.
 XJTAG’s XJLink2 controller can connect to up to four JTAG connectors on a board.

 When specifying the signal positions on the JTAG connector it is important to consider possible crosstalk/interference issues.
 Interleaving active signals with ground connections will minimize these effects.
 If the number of pins available on the connector makes this impractical then prioritise placing TCK next to ground.